ddavisgraphics/TestMeteor_DevHoursApp/README.md

 The database information for the application is setup entirely from the `/collections` folder.
 This will be the area where we pre-fetch information, setup schemas, and work with the MongoDb.

+Dependencies have been added for the database.
+Using SimpleSchema we can validate information that goes into the database adding some security to our database.

+### AutoForm

+Will Use our database schemas to create automatic insert and update forms to use in our templates, while providing some basic database security.